Jan 21, 2021

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Plaa Lui Suan, which translates from Thai to “fish in the garden,” is a vibrant dish that perfectly balances crispy, spicy, and refreshing flavors.
 It gets its name from the abundance of fresh herbs and greens that accompany the fried fish.
-It’s a beautiful contrast of textures and temperatures on one plate.
-In this version, a filet of red snapper (or another firm, white fish like grouper or rockfish) is cut into bite-sized pieces, lightly battered, and fried until golden and crisp.
-The Thai fried red snapper is then topped with a zesty lime vinaigrette that’s both spicy and savory, tossed with fragrant herbs like cilantro, mint, and Thai basil.
+Whether you’re serving it for a special occasion or looking to recreate your favorite Thai restaurant meal at home, this recipe is sure to impress.
+In this version, a filet of Thai fried red snapper (or another firm, white fish like grouper or rockfish) is cut into bite-sized pieces, lightly battered, and fried until golden and crisp.
+The fried fish is then topped with a zesty lime vinaigrette that’s both spicy and savory, tossed with fragrant herbs like cilantro, mint, and Thai basil.
 Crunchy cashews add richness and texture, rounding out this dish that’s light yet satisfying, and bursting with the bold, bright flavors Thailand is known for.
+Love this flavor combo?
+You’ll want to try my Thai-inspired baked crispy rice salad, tangy Thai fried chicken sandwich or Thai crispy duck salad.

 Key Ingredients in This Recipe